SciLifeLab/umi-transfer/README.md

 ### Bioconda

 `umi-transfer` is also available on [BioConda](https://bioconda.github.io/).
 Please refer to the [Bioconda documentation](https://bioconda.github.io/recipes/umi-transfer/README.html#package-umi-transfer) for comprehensive installation instructions.
-If you are already familiar with conda and BioConda, here’s a quick reference:
+If you are already familiar with conda and BioConda, here's a quick reference:

 ```shell
 mamba install umi-transfer